MichalSkoula/pi-dashboard-2/README.md

 TODO In garage, I dont have heating nor sensor.
 So I used NodeMCU and some temperature module.

 ## web-dashboard
 Vue3 application to show it on floor plan - frontend.
+Fetches teco_result.json periodically.

 * npm install